sbachinin/dalat-map/log.md

-SLIDER

-first slow panel slide is lost

-Highlights
-	remember scroll pos
 	Show title in panel

 indicate better the geometry that was just chosen

+selected dead bldg style

+extra ugly blinking scrollbar in ff, landscape desktop (when entering the panel with cursor)

 ideally a speed of a flight to bldg should depend on the distance (screen space wise)

-if panel was closed, page refresh, shouldn't panel be closed still?
+if panel was closed, page refresh, shouldn't panel still be closed?